Beginner's Guide to Network Cables

 What are you going to do with it?

 Will this cable run outside or up into the HVAC (aka plenum) area?
 Your cable might need a special outer jacket.
 See Facts About Ethernet Cable Jacket Ratings for more info about which jacket type you may need.
-Riser rated (aka CMR) is the most common and least expensive jacket type recommended for general indoor use.
+Riser rated (aka CMR) is the most common and least expensive jacket type recommended for general indoor-only use.
+The rules about what you can use and where are hard and fast for commercial structures, as set down by the NEC (National Electric Code) document 800.48 and 800.113.

 Is the cable going to be part of a larger system?
 Do you intend to use cabling in the walls connected to female jacks?
 In this case, you will have two selections to make: